 If you aren’t keen to use hormonal birth control, there are some alternatives which aren’t harmful in any way, have a high (but not 100%) pregnancy prevention rate when practised correctly and which allow your normal ovulatory and hormonal pattern to continue:

-- fertility awareness – using temperature and symptoms to identify your fertile window (we teach this as part of our preconception care program)
+- fertility awareness – using temperature and symptoms to identify your fertile window

 - condoms (preferably without spermicide which tends to increase risk of bladder infections)

 - femcap with contragel (a cervical cap with a non-toxic gel)

 - withdrawal, particularly when combined with methods for tracking ovulation

 Another method to consider is the copper IUD.
 It is not without risks but the more recent ones are much safer than the earliest versions.
 They can result in heavy periods and pain for some women, so may not be suitable for women who already have painful, heavy periods.
 They are best inserted by a doctor skilled in this area.
 They have the advantage of allowing normal ovulation.
 Once inserted you don’t need to do anything.
 They are suitable for any age and they result in a rapid return to fertility once removed.

 A further option is the intrauterine Mirena.
 Its active ingredient is still levonorgestrel but as it mostly works at a local level the blood levels of this synthetic hormone are significantly lower (although some women will still experience the side effects mentioned above).
 It doesn’t block your normal levels of oestradiol so it doesn’t completely shut down your ovarian function although it will be reduced and you may not ovulate every cycle (in some cases up to 85% of cycles may be annovulatory in the first year).
 Menstrual periods will be much lighter with the Mirena and therefore it can be a good option for peri-menopausal or other women who experience heavy periods.